 In the big data and Apache Spark scene, most applications still run directly on virtual machines without benefiting from containerization.
 The dominant cluster manager for Spark, Hadoop YARN, did not support Docker containers until recently (Hadoop 3.1 release), and even today the support for Docker remains “experimental and non-complete”.

 Native support for Docker is in fact one of the main reasons companies choose to deploy Spark on top of Kubernetes instead of YARN.
+The Spark-on-Kubernetes project received a lot of backing from the community, until it was declared Generally Available and Production Ready as of Apache Spark 3.1 in March 2021.

 In this article, we will illustrate the benefits of Docker for Apache Spark by going through the end-to-end development cycle used by many of our users at Data Mechanics.